 OXFORD FEMALE COLLEGE.
-LITERARY SCHOOL.
+LITERARY SCHOOL

-THIS School comprises eight permanently or-organized classes, whose studies commence with the alphabet and are continued in the Elementary Branches, Alphabet and are continued in the Elementary Branches, Mathematics, Languages, English Literature, Natural Sci-ences, and Moral Philosophy, until the minds of the stu-dents are properly trained for the duties of life.
-The inves-tigations and discussions are thorough and comprehensive.
+THIS School comprises eight permanently ororganized classes, whose studies commence with the alphabet and are continued in the Elementary Branches, Mathematics, Languages, English Literature, Natural Sciences, and Moral Philosophy, until the minds of the students are properly trained for the duties of life.
+The investigations and discussions are thorough and comprehensive.
 Necessary apparatus is freely supplied.
-The Libraries and Cabinets and an are the stupplied.
-Cabinets embrace rare and extensive collections,
+The Libraries and Cabinets embrace rare and extensive collections.

-Sepcial attention is devoted to Drawing, Oil Painting, and Embroidery.
-The various styles of "fancy painting" and "ornamental work" are also taught.
-MUSIC SCHOOL.
+Sepeial attention is devoted to Drawing, Oil Painting, and Embroidery.
+The various styles of "fancy painting and "ornamental work" are also taught.
+MUSIC SCHOOL